The Ultimate Guide to Real-Time Crypto Tracking

 Key factors that drive crypto volatility include:

-- Macroeconomic events — interest rate decisions, inflation data, and regulatory announcements
+- Macroeconomic events — interest rate decisions, inflation data, and regulatory announcements directly impact the flow of capital into Bitcoin.

-- Whale activity — large holders moving significant amounts of BTC or ETH can trigger cascading liquidations
+- Whale activity — large holders moving significant amounts of BTC or ETH can trigger cascading liquidations in the derivatives market.

 How to Read Candlestick Charts for Bitcoin